oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/domains/model-in-image/update4.md

        sample-domain1-introspector-vgxxl   0/1     Terminating         0          78s
        ```

-   - Alternatively, run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`.
+   - Alternatively, run `/tmp/mii-sample/utils/wl-pod-wait.sh -p Completed`.

-     This is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, reach their target `introspectVersion`, and reach their target `image` before exiting.
+     This is a utility script that provides useful information about a domain's pods and waits for the domain's `Completed` condition to reach `True` (all expected pods `ready`, at their target `restartVersion`, and at their target `image`).

      {{%expand "Click here to display the `wl-pod-wait.sh` usage." %}}
    ```shell